node-red/node-red.github.io/docs/configuration.md

   *Standalone only*.

 httpNodeRoot
 : the root url for nodes that provide HTTP endpoints.
-Default: '/'
+If set to `false`, all node-based HTTP endpoints are disabled.
+Default: `/`

 httpNodeAuth
 : enables HTTP Basic Authentication.
 See `httpAdminAuth` for format.

+httpRoot
+: this sets the root url for both admin and node endpoints.
+It overrides the values set by `httpAdminRoot` and `httpNodeRoot`.

 https
 : enables https, with the specified options object, as defined